badlydrawnrob/ecss/README.md

 # ECSS

+> Be pragmatic, use as much as is appropriate.
+For small things, this might be overkill.

-Ben Frain's [ECSS](http://ecss.io/) naming conventions.
+Ben Frain's [ECSS](https://ecss.benfrain.com) naming conventions.
 All components are self-contained, grouped with their `html`/`js`/`...` files.
-Roll your [own classes and components](http://ecss.io/chapter5.html)!
+Roll your [own classes and components](https://ecss.benfrain.com/chapter4.html)!

-> Be pragmatic, use as much as is appropriate

 #### Example